DTOcean+ project launched to swell ocean energy systems innovation

 The first day of the KoM was presented a global overview of the project and contractual aspects.
 The second day, the consortium went through the technical work packages and had three technical sessions.
 A technical visit to the BiMEP open-sea wave energy test facility was organized the last day to learn first-hand of the technical developments and design challenges of one of the partners, Oceantec.

-An integrated set of tools to support the entire technology innovation process of ocean energy systems
+Integrated set of tools to support ocean energy innovation

 Technologies which harness ocean energy are not yet mature enough for widespread use.
 At present they all possess performance, reliability and survivability challenges, which lead to high costs of energy in comparison with other energy sources.
 Such challenges can be overcome with the correct tools and processes to support market growth and technology innovation.